justsaykk/vttpfinalproject/client/README.md

 ### Instructions for Instructors

 1. You can create your profile by clicking on the sign up link during login or if you prefer, you could also use your google account.
+2. To create the account, the password needs to be longer than 6 characters.
+You can use any email you want.
-2. When you're checking out, please use the following details for a successful checkout process:
+3. When you're checking out, please use the following details for a successful checkout process:

     ```xml
     Email: your-login-email@email.com